belgianbeer/tzdiff/README.md

-# timediff
+# tzdiff

-Show Time differences with local time in CLI (shell script)
+Show Timezone differences with local time in CLI (shell script)

+*Tzdiff or Timediff ?*

+This command was originally "timediff".
+Now, it's "tzdiff" because of naming conflict.

 *Usage*

-    timediff [-0] [-n count] [-f format] [-t time] timezone [timezone ...] [count] [0]
+    tzdiff [-0] [-n count] [-f format] [-t time] timezone [timezone ...] [count] [0]

-Timediff with no arguments will display list of timezones.
+Tzdiff with no arguments will display list of timezones.
-Timediff with timezone will display the time differnces of remote time with local time.
+Tzdiff with timezone will display the time differnces of remote time with local time.

 *Options*